Mizzou-CBMI/COSMOS2/_sources/1_introduction.txt

 (`The Zen of Python <https://www.python.org/dev/peps/pep-0020/>`_)

+* `Workflow Syntaxes` that try to create an abstraction or DSL to describe a :term:`DAG` are **bad**.
+They work 90% of the time, and the 10% of the time they don't, you get into a lot of trouble.
+Describing a DAG in COSMOS is very similar to constructing a DAG in any graph library.

-* The definition of a DAG and the definition of a Task should be completely divorced from each other so that the same Task should be be reusable in different workflows.
+* The definition of a DAG and the definition of a Task should be completely divorced from each other so that the same Task can be reused in different workflows.

-* A Task is a function with inputs, outputs and parameters.

-* The Task's inputs, outputs and parameters should contain sensible defaults, but be easily overridden.

-* Recipes for the creation of dags should be re-usable and composable.
+* Tasks and recipes for the creation of dags should be re-usable and composable.

 * It should be really easy to debug errors.